A Comprehensive, Personalized Approach

 What is the typical length of stay in hospital?

 Typically laparoscopic adjustable gastric bands are done as same day procedures or overnight stays.
-Laparoscopic gastric bypasses and sleeve gastrectomies usually stay 2 nights.
+Laparoscopic gastric bypasses and sleeve gastrectomies usually stay two nights.

 How soon can I return to work?

-Most individuals usually return to work within 2-3 weeks.
-Discuss this with your surgeon.
+Most individuals usually return to work within two to three weeks.
+Plan to discuss this with your surgeon.

 Can I drink alcohol after undergoing weight loss surgery?